-2.3 Going concern
+2.2 Going concern

-The financial statements have been prepared on a going concern basis which the Directors consider to be appropriate for the following reasons.
+The financial statements have been prepared on a going concern basis which the directors consider to be appropriate for the following reasons.

-In preparing these financial statements, the Directors have considered the impacts of the Covid-19 pandemic on the ability of the Company to continue as a going concern by preparing a cash flow forecast through to 31 August 2022, modelling a severe but plausible downside scenario which demonstrates that the Company is expected to have sufficient funds to meet its liabilities as they fall due over the period of 12 months from the date of approval of the financial statements.
+In preparing these financial statements, the Directors have considered the impacts of the Covid-19 pandemic on the ability of the Group and Company to continue as a going concern by preparing a cash flow forecast through to 31 August 2022, modelling a severe but plausible downside scenario which demonstrates that the Group and Company are expected to have sufficient funds to meet their liabilities as they fall due over the period of 12 months from the date of approval of the financial statements.

-A key feature of the Company's contractual arrangements is that university counterparty bears the risk on in-year rental income once students have contracted for the rooms.
-The effectiveness of this contractual protection was confirmed through the challenging circumstances that arose during the third term when the university counterparty chose to waive rents for students that departed early but continued to meet its payment obligations to the Company.
+A key feature of the Group's contractual arrangements is that University counterparties bear the risk on in-year rental income once students have contracted for the rooms.
+The effectiveness of this contractual protection was confirmed through the challenging circumstances that arose during the third term when multiple partners chose to waive rents for students that departed early but continued to meet their payment obligations to the Group.

-For the 2020/21 academic year the Company has secured sufficient lettings to remain compliant with funding covenants.
-The Directors anticipate that the Company's university counterparty will meet its payment obligations as they fall due even in the severe plausible downside and, as a result, revenue risk for the 2020/21 year remains low.
-The Directors consider that the Company's costs are reasonably controllable and while there are likely to be increased costs arising from changes to the operating practices to respond to Covid-19, these may be offset by cost savings elsewhere and are not sufficient to threaten the viability of the business.
+For the 2020/21 academic year the Group has secured sufficient lettings to remain compliant with funding covenants.
+The Directors anticipate that the Group's University counterparties will meet their payment obligations as they fall due even in the severe plausible downside and, as a result, revenue risk for the 2020/21 year is considered low.
+The Directors consider that the Group's costs are reasonably controllable and while there are likely to be increased costs arising from changes to the operating practices to respond to Covid-19, these may be offset by cost savings elsewhere and are not sufficient to threaten the viability of the business.

-The Directors believe that the fundamentals of the market for student accommodation remain supportive to the long-term success of the business and while Covid-19 and similar risks have the potential to impact upon future years, the Company, universities, the Government and the public are likely to be better prepared for such events such that the impact is less severe than it was in 2020.

-On this basis, the Directors are confident that the Company will have sufficient funds to meet its liabilities as they fall due for at least twelve months from the date of approval of the financial statements, and therefore have prepared the financial statements on a going concern basis.
+The Directors believe that the fundamentals of the market for student accommodation remain supportive to the long-term success of the business and while Covid-19 and similar risks have the potential to impact upon future years, the Group, universities, the Government and the public are likely to be better prepared for such events such that the impact is less severe than it was in 2020.
+On this basis, the Directors are confident that the Group and Company will have sufficient funds to meet their liabilities as they fall due for at least twelve months from the date of approval of the